1. The Vardhana dynasty is also called the ____________.

 Explanation: Local rulers gained control after Harsha’s empire collapsed.

-79. Harsha’s empire disintegrated mainly because:
+79. Harsha’s empire disintegrated mainly because ____________.

 A) External invasions